sdevore/cakephp-sparkpost-plugin/README.md

 to prune and crowd out new, important issues.

 ## Pull Requests
-Feeling creative?
 Found a bug you think you can fix?
 By all means go ahead!
 Clone the affected branch, fix the bug, then create a pull request and we'll review and accept it as quickly as we can.
 However, before submitting a pull request, please be sure that your code follows our [Code Style Guidelines](http://syntaxera.io/pages/codestyle).
-PRs that don't follow the guidelines will be rejected! (politely, of course)
+PRs that don't follow the style guidelines will be rejected! (politely, of course)

 ### A Word on Forks...
 At Syntax Era we believe that certain software should be free, and this plugin is definitely in that category.
 That's